 Montblanc Great Masters

-The classic Meisterstück was and is an iconic work of art.
-And has been since its launch in 1924.
-It is therefore not surprising that it has found a stage alongside great masters in the Museum of Modern Art, among others.
-The Meisterstück Great Masters collection has added another facet to the idea of masterful craftsmanship since 2010.
-It combines Montblanc's ambition to create masterful writing instruments with the special expertise, tradition and perfection of other artistic disciplines of comparable iconic quality.
-The Meisterstück L'Aubrac Special Edition pays tribute to the unmistakable knives forged at Laguiole in the south of France.
-Its body made of grenadilla wood is visually and haptically reminiscent of the handles of the knives from the world-famous cutlery workshop in Aubrac.
+The classic Meisterstück was and remains an iconic work of art, ever since its launch in 1924.
+It's no wonder, then, that it has found a home alongside great masters, including at the Museum of Modern Art.
+Since 2010, the Meisterstück Great Masters collection has added another facet to the concept of masterful craftsmanship.
+It unites Montblanc's ambition to create masterful writing instruments with the exceptional expertise, tradition, and perfection of other artisanal disciplines of comparable iconic quality.
+The Meisterstück L'Aubrac Special Edition pays tribute to the distinctive knives forged in Laguiole in southern France.
+Its grenadilla wood handle is reminiscent, both visually and to the touch, of the scales on knives from this world-renowned cutler in the Aubrac region.

-The Great Masters Pirelli Limited Edition, with its rubber body with a tire tread pattern, evokes associations with motorsports and the tire company that has been one of the absolute leaders in this field for decades: Pirelli.
-With the Great Masters James Purdey and Sons Special Edition, you can almost hear the typical hunting halali.
-The typical Purdey shooting star, the processed walnut wood and the typical inlays remind you of the hunting weapons of the Maison James Purdey and Sons.
-And last but not least: Meissen or Meissen porcelain.
-Since 1710, this manufactory has stood for extraordinary creations made of white gold or kaolin from the mine belonging to the manufactory.
-The crossed blue swords on a snow-white background enjoy a world-wide reputation and have stood for top quality for over 300 years.
-They can also be found on the caps of the piston fountain pens and rollerballs in the Montblanc Masters for Meisterstück Meissen Porcelain collection.
+The Great Masters Pirelli Limited Edition, with its rubber body featuring a tire tread pattern, evokes associations with motorsport and the tire company that has been among the absolute best in this field for decades: Pirelli.
+The Special Edition Great Masters James Purdey and Sons almost makes you think you hear the traditional hunting cry of "Halali."
+The signature Purdey shooting star, the walnut wood, and the characteristic inlays are reminiscent of the hunting weapons of Maison James Purdey and Sons.
+And last but not least: Meissen, or Meissen porcelain.
+Since 1710, this manufactory has stood for extraordinary creations in white gold, or rather, kaolin from the manufactory's own mine.
+The crossed blue swords on a snow-white background enjoy worldwide renown and have represented top quality for over 300 years.
+Accordingly, they can also be found on the caps of the piston fountain pens and rollerball pens in the Montblanc Masters for Meisterstück Meissen Porcelain collection.